castorini/anserini/docs/regressions-dl20-passage-unicoil.md

-# Anserini: Regressions for [DL20 (Passage)](https://trec.nist.gov/data/deep2020.html) w/ uniCOIL
+# Anserini: Regressions on DL20 (Passage) with uniCOIL

-This page describes document expansion experiments, integrated into Anserini's regression testing framework, for the TREC 2020 Deep Learning Track (Passage Ranking Task) on the MS MARCO passage collection using relevance judgments from NIST.
+This page describes regression experiments, integrated into Anserini's regression testing framework, with uniCOIL on the [TREC 2020 Deep Learning Track Passage Ranking Task](https://trec.nist.gov/data/deep2020.html).
-These runs use the uniCOIL model described in the following paper:
+The uniCOIL model is described in the following paper:

 > Jimmy Lin and Xueguang Ma.
 [A Few Brief Notes on DeepImpact, COIL, and a Conceptual Framework for Information Retrieval Techniques.](https://arxiv.org/abs/2106.14807) _arXiv:2106.14807_.